 - Acute bacterial or fungal infection requiring intravenous antibiotics at the time of registration.

-- Pregnancy or women of childbearing potential and men who are sexually active and not willing/able to use medically acceptable forms of contraception during treatment and for 180 days after the completion of all treatment; this exclusion is necessary because the treatment involved in this study may be significantly teratogenic.
-Women who are breastfeeding are also excluded.
+- Pregnancy or women of childbearing potential and men who are sexually active and not willing/able to use medically acceptable forms of contraception during treatment and for 180 days after the completion of all treatment; this exclusion is necessary because the treatment involved in this study may be significantly teratogenic; women who are breastfeeding (and unwilling to discontinue) are also excluded.

-- Participation in any investigational drug study (excluding non-oncology and/or symptom management studies) within 4 weeks prior to registration.
+- Participation in any investigational drug study for the treatment of cancer within 4 weeks prior to registration.

-- Patients who received prior pembrolizumab, patients on chronic steroids or who have active autoimmune disease for which they received systemic treatment in the previous 2 years with corticosteroids, disease modifying agents, or immunosuppressive drugs; replacement therapy (thyroxine, insulin or physiological corticosteroid replacement for adrenal or pituitary insufficiency) is allowed; patients with active interstitial lung disease or who have a history of pneumonitis for which they had received glucocorticoids are not eligible.
+- For patients who received immunotherapy during induction, patients on chronic steroids or who have active autoimmune disease for which they received systemic treatment in the previous 2 years with corticosteroids, disease modifying agents, or immunosuppressive drugs are not eligible; replacement therapy (thyroxine, insulin or physiological corticosteroid replacement for adrenal or pituitary insufficiency) is allowed; patients with active interstitial lung disease or who have a history of pneumonitis for which they had received glucocorticoids are not eligible.

 South San Francisco